What’s the Difference Between NOI vs. EBITDA?

 - EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization

-NOI vs. EBITDA: Differences
+NOI vs. EBITDA: What are the Differences?

 While both NOI and EBITDA are two commonly used measures of profitability that exclude the effects of certain non-operating expenses, there are some key differences between the two.